Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Cleanliness must be a top priority if you want to avoid household ants.

-This means vacuuming your bedroom if you have carpet daily and get in and around all of the cracks of your furniture.
+This means vacuuming your bedroom if you have carpet daily, and getting in and around all the cracks in your furniture.

-Pull out any chairs or benches in your bedroom and move clothing hampers to clean in behind them.
+Pull out any chairs or benches in your bedroom and move the clothing hampers to clean behind them.

-Dust your room and clean your windows with glass cleaner or vinegar and water mix.
+Dust your room and clean your windows with glass cleaner or a vinegar and water mix.

-Ants love water so if you have a master bathroom next to your bedroom it’s important to keep moisture at bay.
+Ants love water, so keeping moisture at bay is essential if you have a main bathroom next to your bedroom.

 Household Ants In the Bathroom

-The honey initially worked as it captured about 60 or so tiny black ants but that didn’t get them all.
+The honey initially worked, capturing about 60 tiny black ants, but that didn’t get them all.

-I still noticed they were popping out of the crack one by one so I had guessed they were moisture ants.
+They were individually popping out of the crack, so I guessed they were moisture ants.

 Eventually, I used an Ant Out pest control spray in the bathroom and gave the hole a good spray.